pughlab/pipeline-suite/README.md

     - path to reference genome (requires .fa, .dict and .fai files)
     - path to target intervals (exome capture kit [bed], if defined)
     - path to dbSNP file (if undefined, a default will be used)
+    - path to known pathogenic germline variants (ie, from TCGA)

    - annotate requires:
     - path to vcf2maf.pl